sp1-2021/Omni-Notes/README.md

 Look into the wiki for GIFs-based tutorials: [LINK](https://github.com/federicoiosue/Omni-Notes/wiki)

+## Connect Google Identity for sync features

+First, find the SHA-1 hash of the signing certificate by running the project gradle "android -> signingReport" script.
+After acquiring it, follow the instructions present in the official [google identity docs](https://developers.google.com/identity/sign-in/android/start-integrating) to connect your application with a google cloud project.
+Finally, as the application uses google drive permission, attach DRIVE_FILE scope to the cloud project.
+While creating the oauth identifier, remember that this branch application package is it.feio.android.omninotes.alpha.

 ## Build

 Watch the following terminal session recording on how to compile distributable files